Zanderthegreat12/UW-Roomie/reports/report4.md

 - Start editing the user interface with good styles/design

 #### Second Subsection:
+- Finished implementing basic features for all screens
+- Created dropdown button lists for the survey
+- Tried to implement radio buttons for the survey but they didn't work well enough; currently stuck on this
+- Added more styles and padding

 #### Third Subsection:
+- Figure out how to make the radio buttons work
+- Make a navigation menu bar for most screens
+- Do more editing to make the screens look nicer

 ### Bella:
 #### First subsection: